In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-Sometimes, parameters optimized or modeled by \SPOT functions will not be numerical, but rather categorical.
+Sometimes, parameters optimized or modeled by \texttt{SPOT} functions will not be numerical, but rather categorical.
 This may, e.g., occur if an evolutionary algorithm is tuned: while some parameters like mutation rates may be real valued, the selection between different mutation operators may be a categorical parameter.

-Hence, if $x_i$, the $i$th dimension of a parameter configuration $\vec{x}$, is a factor variable (see parameter \Rcode{types}), Hamming distance, that determines the number of positions at which the corresponding values are different, will be used instead of $|x_i-x'_i|$.
+Hence, if \(x_i\), the \(i\)th dimension of a parameter configuration \(\vec{x}\), is a factor variable (see parameter \texttt{types}), Hamming distance, that determines the number of positions at which the corresponding values are different, will be used instead of \(|x_i-x'_i|\).
 To illustrate how factor variables can be handled, we create a test function that uses a factor variable.
-Here, the third dimension $x_3$ is categorical. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+Here, the third dimension \(x_3\) is categorical.